 Best Practices for a Tips Page¶

-This document was adapted from Martin Shelton’s Opening Secure Channels for Confidential Tips (Source, Feb 2017).
+This document was adapted from Martin Shelton’s Security considerations for confidential tip pages (Freedom of the Press Foundation, September 20, 2020, updated regularly).
 You should read that for a thorough review of best practices.

 Secure tip channels allow sources to come forward with compelling information, while minimizing the risk to their own safety or livelihood.
 Secure tip channels also signal to sources that you take their confidentiality seriously.